Q: How can I find out if my stockbroker is licensed to sell securities and whether any disciplinary action has been taken against her?A:

 Further, you can visit the Financial Industry Regulatory Authority’s (FINRA) website to pull up records of any brokers you are considering working with.
 You should also ask the Ohio Division of Securities for a copy of the CRD report, because the reports from the state regulators often provide more information from the CRD than FINRA, especially regarding customer complaints.

-If an investor seeks damages of less than $50,000, he or she has the option to proceed with a FINRA "simplified arbitration."
+If an investor seeks damages of $50,000 or less, he or she has the option to proceed with a FINRA "simplified arbitration."
 One public arbitrator will decide the claim and issue an award based on the parties' written submissions.
-Simplified arbitrations proceed more quickly than regular arbitrations, and the average turnaround time for simplified cases if just seven months.
+Simplified arbitrations proceed more quickly than regular arbitrations, and the average turnaround time for simplified cases if just eight months.

 Q: If I am not happy with the arbitration results, is there anything I can do?

 A: Usually not.
 The results of the arbitration are binding on the parties and it is very difficult to appeal an arbitration decision.
 However, one benefit of the binding nature of arbitration decisions is that, if the investor obtains an award against the brokerage firm, the firm must pay that award within 30 days or face regulatory suspension.

 This “Law You Can Use” column was provided by the Ohio State Bar Association (OSBA).
 It was prepared by David P. Meyer, founding principal of the Columbus law firm of Meyer Wilson Co., LPA, whose practice focuses on investors’ claims against financial advisors, stockbrokers and brokerage firms.